GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 <!--
 Another example (yet to be implemented) involves the integration of PoP with [WordPress Gutenberg](https://wordpress.org/gutenberg/): Gutenberg allows to drag-and-drop blocks to the page and customize them through properties; then, to have Gutenberg input modules and PoP save them, two blocks from the same block/component must be made unique, hence they can be dynamically created by selecting a base module for its personality (a scroll of posts, a calendar of events, etc) and then assigning a random id to each, or a serialization of their properties, for its dynamic behaviour.
 -->
 Virtual modules cannot depend on props for defining their behaviour, because at the time of creating the component hierarchy we don't have the `$props` available (otherwise it's a chicken or egg situation).
-Hence, the particular properties given to a virtual module are coded into the module name itself<!-- as a serialized array separated from the module name with a `"|"` (which is represented under constant `POP_CONSTANT_VIRTUALMODULEATTS_SEPARATOR`): `modulename|virtualmoduleatts`-->.
+Hence, the particular properties given to a virtual module are coded into the module name itself<!-- as a serialized array separated from the module name with a `"|"` (which is represented under constant `POP_CONSTANT_VIRTUALCOMPONENTATTS_SEPARATOR`): `modulename|virtualmoduleatts`-->.
 Then, the personality of the module is given by the module with name `"modulename"`, and the virtual module attributes <!--(`"virtualmoduleatts"`)-->are the runtime element which define its dynamic behaviour.
 <!--
 Extracting the pair of module name and virtual module atts from the module is done through function `extract_virtualmodule`, like this: